 This article was updated December 17, 2022.
 The Virtual Speech app developer confirmed that the app is still free.
-There are 7 VR rooms that are free to use without any purchase (this includes 2 meeting rooms, 2 conference rooms, 2 interview rooms, 1 classroom).
-You can also buy premium rooms such as a wedding venue and a TED talk auditorium venue.
-The app is compatible with a variety of headsets that cost $10 and up.
+There are 7 VR rooms that are free to use including 2 meeting rooms, 2 conference rooms, 2 interview rooms, 1 classroom.
+You can buy premium rooms such as a wedding venue and a TED talk auditorium venue.
+The app is compatible with several headsets such as Occulus Quest, Occulus Go, VivePort and Pico Neo (see headset list).

 I just tried a new VR training app called Virtual Speech.
 If you struggle with public speaking fear, social anxiety or job interviewing anxiety, this free virtual reality (VR) app can help you overcome your fear.